raphaelvallat/yasa/docs/quickstart.rst

 .. tip::

-    If your EEG recording is a **segment** of a longer file (for example, a file cropped with :py:meth:`mne.io.Raw.crop` or loaded from a split recording), pass the hypnogram's start time via the ``start`` argument when creating the :py:class:`~yasa.Hypnogram`:
+    If available, we recommend passing the hypnogram's start time via the ``start`` argument when creating the :py:class:`~yasa.Hypnogram`:

     .. code-block:: python